tiian/tiian.github.io/Quality_First.md

 ## Quality Guidelines

+### Automation

+Every phase of the process is automated: build, check, install, distribute; GNU standard toolchain based on *autotools* is used.
+Automation guarantee reproducibility.

 ### Compatibility

-Software is developed using "the oldes possible" Linux distributions and tested with the newest Linux distributions: this guarantee a wide range of applicability and compatibility.
+Software is developed using *the oldest possible* Linux distributions and tested with the newest Linux distributions: this guarantee a wide range of applicability and compatibility.
 Ubuntu Linux and CentOS are used as reference Linux distributions.

 ### Documentation is a Must

-Every documentation error is managed with the same process of bug fixing: as soon as it has been detected, an activity to fix it is put in the pipeline.
+Every documentation error is managed with the same process of the bug fixing: as soon as it has been detected, an activity to fix it is put in the pipeline.

 ### Licenses: Clear and Transparent

 GNU GPL and LGPL licenses are used: no need to search something different, the same licenses used by the Linux kernel and many Linux core components.
-Every source file specifies the applicable license.
+Every source code file specifies the applicable license.

 ### Observability Features